simoncochrane/nearmap-go-test/README.md

     | key8         | value8        |
     | key9         | value9        |
 </pre>
 * Use 10 goroutines, each making 50 consecutive requests for a random key in the range (key0-key9).
 I.e. there should be a total of 500 requests.
-Each goroutine should have its own instance of `DataSource`.
 * For each request, print the requested key name, returned value, time to complete that request; similar to the following example:
 <pre>
     [1] Request 'key1', response 'value1', time: 50.05 ms